fadexadex/Recipe-Recommender/README.md

 ### How Recipe Recommender Solves This
 Recipe Recommender is designed to address these common cooking challenges by leveraging the power of the Gemini 1.5 Pro AI model to generate personalized recipes based on the user's inputs.
 It simplifies meal planning, helps users discover new meal ideas, and provides clear, step-by-step cooking instructions.

 - **Personalized Meal Suggestions**: Recipe Recommender allows users to input their available ingredients and any dietary restrictions they might have.
-The app then generates tailored meal ideas that suit these inputs, helping users utilize what they already have while maintaining their dietary preferences.
+The app then generates tailored meal ideas aided with images, that suit these inputs, helping users utilize what they already have while maintaining their dietary preferences.

 - **Ingredient List Generation**: The app allows users to download the list of ingredients for any recipe they choose.
 This makes it easy to shop for ingredients or plan meals without needing to manually copy down the information.